Dragon Ball Z: English dub production and broadcasting

 The Funimation dubbed episodes also aired in Canada, Ireland, the United Kingdom, the Netherlands, Belgium, Australia, and New Zealand.
 However, beginning with episode 108 (123 uncut), Westwood Media (in association with Ocean Studios) produced an alternate English dub, distributed to Europe by AB Groupe.
-The alternate dub was created for broadcast in the UK, the Netherlands and Ireland, although it also aired in Canada beginning from episode 168 (183 uncut) to fulfill Canadian content requirements.
+The alternate dub was created for broadcast in the UK, the Netherlands and Ireland on Cartoon Network's UK (later CNX and Toonami) and Netherlands channels and later on the Yorin network's Yorkiddin' block which rebranded to Toonami, although it also aired in Canada beginning from episode 168 (183 uncut) to fulfill Canadian content requirements on YTV.
 Funimation's in-house dub continued to air in the U.S., Australia, and New Zealand.
 The Westwood Media production used the same voice cast from the original 53-episode dub produced by Funimation, it featured an alternate soundtrack by Tom Keenlyside and John Mitchell, though most of this score was pieces Ocean reused from other productions Keenlyside and Mitchell had scored for them, and it used the same scripts and video master as the TV edit of Funimation's in-house dub.
 The Westwood Media dub never received a home video release.
 In Australia, Dragon Ball Z was broadcast by the free-to-air commercial network, Network 10 during morning children's programming, Cheez TV, originally using the censored Funimation/Saban dub before switching to Funimation's in-house dub.

-Dragon Ball Z originally aired on the British Comedy Network in Fall 1998.
+In addition to airing on Network 10, Dragon Ball Z was also aired in Australia and New Zealand on a localized version of Cartoon Network's Toonami block.
+Dragon Ball Z originally aired on the British Comedy Network in Fall 1998 before moving to Cartoon Network on March 6, 2000 and later to CNX (later Toonami) in 2002.

 The series was also available on the Funimation video streaming service (formerly FunimationNOW) upon its launch in 2016.
 In March 2022, Dragon Ball Z was added to Crunchyroll, a service that Funimation acquired a year before, which in turn was acquired in 2018 by its current parent company, Sony Pictures Television.